 I’m Jofree Shimray.

-Over the last two decades I’ve worked on multidisciplinary projects ranging from television channel branding and broadcast studios to museums, virtual production systems, corporate spaces, sports graphics, and editorial platforms used by journalists across India.
+Over the last two and half decades I’ve worked on multidisciplinary projects ranging from television channel branding and broadcast studios to museums, virtual production systems, corporate spaces, sports and e-sports broadcasts, and realtime digital tools used across live productions internationally.

-The projects have involved collaborating with people from very different domains — coders, carpenters, journalists, architects, government officials, fabricators, artists, and production teams across countries, cultures, and time zones.
-Sometimes communication happened through translators.
-Sometimes through sketches, gestures, and broken internet connections when Google Translate stopped working.
+The projects have involved collaborating with people from very different domains — coders, carpenters, journalists, architects, government officials, fabricators, artists, politicians and production teams across countries, cultures, and time zones.
+Communication often moved between drawings, chat groups, translators, video calls, and improvised solutions.

 BROADCAST & REALTIME SYSTEMS